Laptop Running AirDroid App

 Use an Alternate Messaging App

 Outside of Apple Messages, most messaging apps provide seamless fluidity between iPhones and Windows computers.
-WhatsApp, Signal, Telegram, Slack, and Discord, to name a few, have clients available for iOS, Android, Mac, Windows, and web.
+WhatsApp, Signal, Telegram, Slack, and Discord, to name a few, have clients available for iOS, Android, Mac, Windows, and the web.
 I’ve used several of these apps over the years for various purposes.

 The problem is that my immediate and extended family members have iPhones and communicate over the Messages app.
 They aren’t going to adopt an alternate messaging platform for my convenience.